 Chadwick Boseman has always surprised and delighted us.
-But it was somehow not a surprise to wake up Monday morning and find that the actor, who died in August 2020 of colon cancer at just 43, had earned his first Academy Award nomination for "Ma Rainey's Black Bottom."
+But it was somehow not a surprise to find out that the actor, who died in August 2020 of colon cancer at just 43, had earned his first Academy Award nomination for "Ma Rainey's Black Bottom."

 His co-stars already knew he was a rare talent: "From the moment we met, I loved Chadwick Boseman," his "Black Panther" co-star Letitia Wright wrote in British Vogue.
 "I heard God speak to my heart; that he would be my brother, and that I was to love him as such."